SamHSoftware/Music-Practice-Log/README.md

 ## Requirements.
 (1) An anaconda installation with a preprepared virtual environment containing the packages listed in ```conda_env.txt```.
-(2) A phone which can use WhatsApp or a gmail account.
+(2) A phone or computer which can use WhatsApp or a gmail account.

 ## How to log your time spent honing your chosen skill: